tidepool-org/tidepool-org.github.io/PlatformRoadmap.md

 ###Additional support for third parties like OSS devs and NightScout users

   * Extract commonalities for standard API modules.
 Where do we repeat ourselves and how can we do less of it?
-  * Decide on platform support and automation strategy (something other than shell scripts?)
+  * Decide on development platform support (how much do we support Windows, for example?) and automation strategy (something other than shell scripts?)

 ###EHR Integration